riyaagrahari/C-Programs/README.md

 - Mac
   - xcode-select --install gcc

+# Questions
+A word file is there contains all the questions(questions.docx)

 # Contribution
 Anybody is welcome to collaborate in this project.
 Feel free to push any pull request (even if you are new to coding).